The City of Barrie manages two administrative centres—one in Barrie and one in Orillia—and four satellite court locations.

 Ontario Court of Justice, Provincial Offences Court, for all municipalities within the County of Simcoe.

-All Provincial Offences Act matters scheduled from Monday, March 16 through to and including Friday, May 29 will be adjourned and rescheduled to a later date.
-If you have a matter scheduled during this time, you do not need to attend court.
+All Provincial Offences Act matters scheduled from Monday, March 16 through to and including Friday, July 3rd will be adjourned administratively as per Court Order and rescheduled to a later date.
+If you have a matter scheduled during this time frame, you do not need to attend court.
+A notice of the new court date will be sent to you in the mail to the last address the courts have on file.
+If you need to update your address with the court (i.e. moved), please contact the applicable office as noted below.

 Services include the processing of charges under Provincial statutes, processing of Provincial Offence fine payments, scheduling of Provincial Offence trials, etc.